snailbull/stm_os/fcmd/readme.txt

 # fcmd
-fcmd is a simple c-function unit debug library. use it uart or console to test your unit.
+fcmd is a simple c-function unit debug library. use it uart, udp or console to test your unit.

 # how to use

 # history:
 0.03	add va_arg param support，eg:int printf(const char *fmt, ...)

 0.02	add string param support, eg:disp(50,-60, "ADC:  mV", 10, "89"),
 		add mem cmd.

 0.01	test ok，only support int32_t param.

 # note